Bhavdip/JavaSamplePDPU/README.md

-This is that source code for the student of PDPU.
+This is a sample source code for the student of PDPU.